• Home

 History of Military Parades

-These symbolic demonstrations of military might have been happening probably as long as there have been formal militaries, and while some of the trappings have changed over time, the basic concept of the military parade remains the same.
+These symbolic demonstrations of military might have been happening as long as there have been formal militaries, and while some of the trappings have changed over time, the basic concept of the military parade remains the same.

 That concept includes multiple goals-raising public awareness of men and women in uniform, supporting the troops with a public show of positivity and respect, and using the parade as an example of American military strength.

 The military parade has a long and varied history.
-Among the oldest and most obvious examples can be found in ancient Roman history and later commemorated in western art; in the 1800s the artist Bartolomeo Pinelli immortalized a parade scene featuring the Roman commander Marcus Claudius Marcellus returning to Rome after defeating Gauls.
+Among the oldest and most obvious examples can be found in ancient Roman history and later commemorated in western art.
+In the 1800s the artist Bartolomeo Pinelli immortalized a parade scene featuring the Roman commander Marcus Claudius Marcellus returning to Rome after defeating Gauls.
 Marcellus died in 208 B.C.

 The Civil War Grand Review Union Army Parade